 Creating more focused blog content and targeting a specific audience towards growth.

-The SEO industry had changed a lot when compared to 2012.
+The SEO industry had changed a lot when compared to 5 years back.

 Also, there were a lot of changes happened in the Google search algorithm and it drastically changed the industry.

-So the very first thing I did, “study what has changed” in the industry, when compared to 2012.
+So the very first thing I did, “study what has changed” in the industry, when compared to 5 years back.

 - The moz page shows clearly what are all the Google algorithm changes and I see Hummingbird and Penguin are the major changes which created a big impact in the SEO industry.